oraclekit/chainlink-docs/source/index.html.md

-status | string | a description of the assignment's current status summary | string | a short human readable summary of the snapshot value | string | the latest value returned by the adapter xid | string | an unique external ID to identify the snapshot by
+status | string | a description of the assignment's current status summary | string | a short human readable summary of the snapshot value | string | the latest value returned by the adapter xid | string | a unique external ID to identify the snapshot by

 <aside class="success">
 Snapshot IDs are unique, you should never receive duplicate snapshots.